 That is why semi-matte makeup should not be treated as the opposite of glow.
 It works better as a finish that simplifies shine and movement while still leaving some flexibility in the skin.

-What is the main rule behind the semi-matte base makeup guide overall
+The main rule behind the semi-matte base guide

 Good semi-matte base makeup is closer to skin that looks calm and organized than to skin that looks powdered flat.
 If you want better wear, the more useful rule is to treat oily zones and dry zones differently instead of chasing one finish label alone.
 Once that balance is in place, semi-matte becomes one of the most practical everyday base directions.